New study finds West Midlands energy incubator could drive green recovery

 “It also aligns to #WM2041, our target for the West Midlands to be carbon neutral by 2041.
 This is our ambitious goal that will support the delivery of the Government’s national target to be carbon neutral by 2050 while ensuring no one is left behind.”

-Energy Systems Catapult Innovator Support lead, Paul Jordan, said; “We carried out a rigorous 12-month study, that recommends the creation of West Midlands clean energy incubator to help UK innovators solve the toughest problems on the path to Net Zero – with a key focus on digitalisation, data services and commercialisation.
+Energy Systems Catapult business lead for Energy Launchpad, Paul Jordan, said; “We carried out a rigorous 12-month study, that recommends the creation of West Midlands clean energy incubator to help UK innovators solve the toughest problems on the path to Net Zero – with a key focus on digitalisation, data services and commercialisation.

 “The emergence of Covid-19 and recent demand for a green recovery have only strengthened the case for the West Midlands to become a centre of clean energy innovation.